 Stuber follows a mild-mannered Uber driver named Stu (Nanjiani) picking up Vic (Bautista), a veteran detective who is hot on the trail of a sadistic, bloodthirsty terrorist named Teijo (Iko Uwais).
-Quickly, Stu finds himself thrust into an action adventure all while trying to get to the girl that he’s in love while maintaining a high customer service rating.
+Quickly, Stu finds himself thrust into an action-adventure all while trying to get to the girl that he’s in love with while maintaining a high customer service rating.

 During the Q&A, Nanjiani explained the importance of tackling the subject of masculinity in the film.
 Because what better place than an action movie?
 Throughout the film, Nanjiani’s character Stu is belittled and told to man up by Vic, but instead of being a film where the two men drastically change, they individually deal with their own identities in unexpected and dynamic ways.
 But, that exploration comes with loads of physical comedy, dirty jokes, puppy love, and even a strip club scene, which kept the crowd laughing.

-Click play on the audio above to listen to the full Q&A from RTX 2019.
+Click play on the audio to listen to the full Q&A from RTX 2019.

 Kate is co-founder, EIC, and CCO of BWT.
 She’s also a Certified Rotten Tomatoes Critic, host, and creator of our flagship podcast, But Why Tho? and Did You Have To?.
 She also manages all PR relationships for comics, manga, film, TV, and anime.
 She has an MA in Cultural Anthropology and Religious Studies focusing on how pop culture impacts society.